 Generally, the Revenue Recognition Criteria are met with respect to the sales of hardware and software products when they are shipped to the customer.
 The delivery of products to our customers occurs in a variety of ways, including (i) as a physical product shipped from the Company's warehouse, (ii) via drop-shipment by a third-party vendor, or (iii) via electronic delivery with respect to software licenses.
 The Company leverages drop-ship arrangements with many of its vendors and suppliers to deliver products to customers without having to physically hold the inventory at its warehouse.
 In such arrangements, the Company negotiates the sale price with the customer, pays the supplier directly for the product shipped, bears credit risk of collecting payment from its customers and is ultimately response for the acceptability of the product and ensuring that such product meets the standards and requirements of the customer.
 As a result, the Company recognizes the sale of the product and the cost of such upon receiving notification from the supplier that the product has shipped.
-Vendor rebates and price protection are recorded when earned as a reduction to cost of sales or merchandise inventory, as applicable.
-Vendor product price discounts are recorded when earned as a reduction to cost of sales.
+Vendor rebates and price protection are recorded when earned as a reduction to cost of sales.
 Vendor product sales volume and growth incentive rebates based on total Company quarterly sales are recorded when earned as other income.